-Lecturer: Dr S.M.
-Hand

-This course is a prerequisite for Operating Systems.
+Lecturer: Dr R.K.
+Harle No. of lectures: 4 This course is a prerequisite for Operating Systems.

 The overall aim of this course is to provide a general understanding of how a computer works.
 This includes aspects of the underlying hardware (CPU, memory, devices), as well as how to program a computer at a low level using assembly language.